4 Things You Should Know About Zinc and the Common Cold

 Zinc is often touted as a way to fight the common cold.
 But while research suggests it does work, there are some caveats.
 Tod Cooperman, MD, president of the independent testing group ConsumerLab.com, provides the scoop.

 Zinc helps treat—not prevent—a cold

-Popping zinc within 24 hours of the start of symptoms helps shorten your sniffle, according to a 2013 Cochrane review.
-The authors say significant effects were seen at doses of at least 75 mg (the equivalent of three or four lozenges) per day, taken as long as your cold lasts.
+Popping zinc within 24 hours of the start of symptoms—and continuing to take it as long as your cold lasts—may help shorten your sniffle, experts say.
 How does it work?
 The theory, according to the Mayo Clinic, is that zinc may keep cold viruses from multiplying and taking up residence in your nose and throat.
 But don’t bother taking it just to take it; there’s no evidence it'll actually prevent a cold.